-I am a tenured Lecturer in Cognitive Science, at the University of Reading, UK, affiliated to the School of Systems Engineering and the Centre for Integrative Neuroscience and Neurodynamics.
-My group and part of the Brain Embodiment Laboratory.
+I am a tenured Lecturer in Health Neuroscience, at the University of Reading, UK, affiliated to the Centre for Integrative Neuroscience and Neurodynamics, at the School of Psychology and Clinical Language Sciences.

 Before starting in Reading as a Lecturer, I was a postdoctoral Research Assistant at Goldsmiths Univ.
 London, where I developed a theoretical framework for information processing based on interaction, as an alternative to computationalism.
 Before that, I was the recipient of a Fellowship for Prospective Researchers, awarded by Swiss National Science Foundation, which I used to join Prof. Murray Shanahan's Cognitive Robotics group at Imperial College London.
 During this time, I contributed to the development of NeMo, a modelling platform for spiking neurons using GPUs.